titogithub123/Neural-Network-Charity-Analysis/README.md

     - To increase the performance I tried to increase the nodes used, as well as change the activation layer model to a tanah to see if it improved performance.

 ## Summary
+After several failed attempts to make improvements to the model, I finally used a Random Forest Classifier to the data to fit and evaluate the model.
+After which I was able to verify an approx. 78% accuracy score, improving upon previous attempts.